 - Number of days

 When welcoming the employee back to work it should be made clear that the meeting is an informal two-way conversation, with the welfare of the employee being the number one priority.
 Ideally, the meeting should be held on the first day back at work or as close to as possible, and held privately to ensure confidentiality.

-Ask if they are currently fit to work, and if there is any doubt consider the possibility they require more time off.
-Check whether they have visited a general practitioner, making note of any information you have from your review of their absence records which might be relevant to ongoing health issues.
+Ask if they are currently fit to work and if there is any doubt consider the possibility they require more time off.
+Check whether they have visited a general practitioner, making note of any information you have from your review of their absence records that might be relevant to ongoing health issues.